atomicgambit/blog/src/content/blog/internal-goals.md

 2. A small spin-off from a quote from Naval: "Desire is a contract that you make with yourself to be unhappy until you get what you want."

 ---

-Thanks for reading.
-If you like my content, consider subscribing to my newsletter.

-Once a week, I summarize high-quality insights and timeless ideas from the best sources available.
-Each issue is carefully crafted to benefit your learning.

-Sign up for free and join a growing community of continuous learners.

-<script async data-uid="39673c4bce" src="https://vitos-archiv.ck.page/39673c4bce/index.js"></script>